Stardust-Industries/.github/profile/README.md

 # Stardust Industries

-We create the tools that help you in
+We create the tools that help you in life

 > More to come